ategt/zombie-game/readme.md

 * Node - v8.7.0
 * NPM  - 5.5.1

-Or atleast those are the versions that I have.
+Or at least those are the versions that I have.

 ## Quickstart
 After cloning the repository to a local directory, run: